Donations

 4. Appraisals: If you donate property worth more than $5,000, you will need a written appraisal to determine the property’s fair market value.

-For a more detailed understanding of the tax rules about deductions and recordkeeping, read the IRS publication 526.
 By keeping these records, you will have the information you need to claim a tax deduction for your charitable donations on your federal income tax return.
 It is important to note that to claim a tax deduction for charitable donations, you must itemize your deductions on your tax return.

 Leave a Comment